-All time cards require recording of entry of days worked.
+All time cards require recording of regular hours worked, overtime worked, and any absences.
+Each employee shall record, on the time card, the actual daily hours worked.
 The employee's signature on the time card will serve as certification that "ALL" time worked is reported on the time card.
 All time cards must be submitted to your supervisor whose signature of approval is required prior to submission to the Payroll Department.